Sly-Perez/React-forum-client-JWT/README.md

 This web client App will work along with the 2chan-like-app-API-JWT, which is the version of the API that handles sessions through JSON WEB TOKEN's.<br>
 If you feel interested in the API consumed in this client app.
 Feel free to give it a try!
 You can find the documentation [here](https://github.com/Sly-Perez/2chan-like-app-API-JWT).<br>

-## Versions
-This is a beta version of the app.
-We keep working on it.

 ## Tools Used